brikis98/yevgeniy-brikman-homepage/_posts/2022-04-13-pandoras-star.md

 **The not so good**

 - Way too long.
-I‚Äôm talking nearly 1,200 pages, and it‚Äôs only book 1 of the series!
-And for such a long book, it still doesn‚Äôt resolve any of the major plot points by the end!
+I'm talking nearly 1,200 pages, and it's only book 1 of the series!
+And for such a long book, it still doesn't resolve any of the major plot points by the end!

 - The book goes off on a few too many tangents.
-That‚Äôs part of the length issue.
+That's part of the length issue.

 - There are too many characters.
-I‚Äôd often start a chapter, read some name, and have no idea who the book is taking about.
+I'd often start a chapter, read some name, and have no idea who the book is taking about.

 **Rating**: 4 stars